-It is used for plucking salad, tapping meat and preparing daily meals: the countertop in the kitchen is constantly in use.
+It is used for plucking salad, tapping meat, and preparing daily meals: the kitchen countertop is constantly used.
 Through food and kitchen tools, the practical surface comes into contact with various substances.
 To ensure that the countertop shines for a long time, it should be cleaned regularly.
 We give tips on what to look for.

 Cleaning after every cooking

 The work surface should be wiped wet after each use: splashes, leftovers, and co.
 Are best removed immediately so that they do not dry and afterward with aggressive cleaners must be removed.
 A simple squeegee and a commercial detergent are sufficient to remove the superficial dirt.

 The kitchen rag absorbs germs and bacteria that can not be completely washed out with every use.
 Therefore, the flap should be replaced at the latest after three days.
 Use special cloths for cleaning surfaces.
 If necessary, less sensitive materials may also be wiped off with a sponge.

 Basic cleaning of the work surface: that’s how it works

 In addition to the daily care, the work surface must undergo a basic cleaning at least once a week.
 Warm water and detergent are sufficient to clear the surface of all residues.
 The underside of the countertop must not be forgotten.

 For example, fat splashes or fingerprints accumulate under the plate and must be removed.
 An old toothbrush helps maintain cracks and borders.
 In particular, sink and stove must be cleaned carefully because here accumulate, particularly many germs.
 Afterward, the spot only has to be wiped off with a damp cloth and carefully dried.